-The above picture shows the route we took from the switch box to the light.
-One hole on the wall (behind wall paper), one hole on the ceiling right above, then one more hole inline with the light.
-This allows us to fish the wiring from the switch box to the light.
+The above picture shows the route we took from the switch box to the light: one hole on the wall (behind the wallpaper), one hole on the ceiling right above it, and one more hole in line with the light.
+This route allows us to fish the wiring from the switch box to the light.

 You may notice the other hole we made near the switch box.
-This was due to the cellar below not extending far enough to fish up directly below the switch box.
-We had to come up in the bay next to it, then drill through one stud to get into the switch box location.
+This hole was due to the cellar below, which didn’t extend far enough to fish up directly below the switch box.
+We had to come up in the bay next to it, then drill through one stud to get into the location of the switch box.

 Additional Headaches fishing wiring

 There are a few more issues that can come along to spoil the day, even on first floors.
 If your home has a lot of chair rails, a horizontal piece of wood spanning the wall studs is often at the height of the chair rail.
 Sometimes, you can sneak the snake/wire around it.
 But more often than not, a hole or two are needed to drill through it.

 Here are some issues you may encounter:

 - Wind braces This kind of brace is really common in older homes.
 It’s a piece of wood in every outside corner of a house, which runs diagonally between the wall studs.
 These braces are impossible to fish through, and they require notching or drilling holes in the wall.

 - Random blockings Lots of older homes (especially those built before 1880) will have random pieces of wood in the walls and ceiling—seemingly for no reason at all.
 It’s almost as if the builder at the time had a few extra few pieces of wood and said, “Oh, just put them in the wall!”